tanushreebanerjee/generative-detection/README.md

 ## Contributing
 The code in this repository is released under the [MIT License](LICENSE).
 We welcome any contributions to our repository via pull requests.

+## Comments
+- Our codebase for the architecture of training of the VAW builds heavily on [Latent Diffusion Models](https://github.com/CompVis/latent-diffusion/tree/a506df5756472e2ebaf9078affdde2c4f1502cd4).
+Thanks for open-sourcing!

+## BibTeX
+> TODO

 ## References
 [1] Latent Diffusion Models: [ArXiv](https://arxiv.org/abs/2112.10752) | [GitHub](https://github.com/CompVis/latent-diffusion)